fijiwebdesign/esbuild-server/README.md

 ```

+### Add entry file

-The entry file is `src/index.js`.
+The entry file defaults to `src/index.js`.
 Add some code to it.

 *Example:*

 ```
+mkdir src/
 echo "alert('hello!')" > src/index.js
 ```

-For now you can edit the `esbuild-server/config.js` to modify the entry file, target or any other esbuild configs.

 ## Serve your build